0yech/0yech/README.md

 - I hacked into a local pizzeria and put the extra pepperoni at -50$
 - I can use SQL server management studio 2019, but only in chinese.
 - Created a variable called Strint in C, type's int, stores a string.
 I hope it becomes a standard one day.
-- I really like Smash Brothers, so I became the best Brawlhalla player in my country.

 ## Experiences
 - IT CFC at École des Arches